Join Us This Movember in Raising Awareness for Men’s Health – Explore Ways to Support Wellness

 Chronic inflammation is linked to a variety of health issues, including heart disease caused by inflamed blood vessels, lung problems (e.g. asthma, infections, bronchitis, etc.), diabetes, allergies, and a higher risk of cancer.

 Inflammation can impact our bodies inside and out.
-It makes it really hard to lose weight because it slows our metabolisms right down and influences hunger signals.
+It makes it really hard to lose weight because it slows our metabolism right down and influences hunger signals.
 It also makes our skin age faster due to faster cell ageing, interferes with our bone growth, and causes gum inflammation disease, commonly known as periodontitis.

 How can nature help protect against inflammation?